Prince Philip, 99-year-old husband of Queen Elizabeth II, leaves hospital after heart surgery

+He was later transferred to a specialized cardiac care hospital, St. Bartholomew's, for a short stay, before returning to King Edward VII's.

+Photographers standing outside the door of the private hospital captured his departure.
+Buckingham Palace has not yet commented on the matter.

-Philip's illness was not believed to be related to the coronavirus.
-Both Philip and the monarch received COVID-19 vaccinations in January and chose to publicize the matter to encourage others to also take the vaccine.
+Philip's illness is not believed to be related to the coronavirus.
+Both Philip and Elizabeth received COVID-19 vaccinations in January and chose to publicize the matter to encourage others to also take the vaccine.

-Philip, also known as the Duke of Edinburgh, retired in 2017 and rarely appears in public.
-Before his hospitalization, Philip had been isolating at Windsor Castle, west of London, with the queen.

 Although he enjoyed good health well into old age, Philip has had heart issues in the past.
 In 2011, he was rushed to a hospital by helicopter after suffering chest pains and was treated for a blocked coronary artery.